 Looking back, the Securities and Exchange Commission (SEC) had an extremely busy year.
 Over the year the SEC carried out 862 enforcement actions, obtained $4.3bn in disgorgement and penalties and was able to return $1.2bn to harmed investors.

 Compared to other years, these numbers aren’t hugely significant.
-But by drilling a little deeper it’s clear that the SEC is particularly active around one area of its regulatory mandate and this shouldn’t be ignored by regulated firms going into 2020.
+But by drilling a little deeper it’s clear that the SEC is particularly active around one area of its regulatory mandate and this shouldn’t be ignored by regulated firms in 2020.

 A considerable 17% of all the SEC’s enforcement activities for 2019 (up from the previous year) were all about issuer reporting/accounting and auditing matters.
 As we already know, the SEC and FINRA have put in place considerable regulations around record keeping.

-As part of the Securities Exchange Act 1934, rules 17a-3 and 17a-4 list all the kinds of information regulated firms have to keep records of and the way in which these records are stored (you can learn more about 17a-3 and 17a-4 by reading our cheat sheet below).
+As part of the Securities Exchange Act 1934, rules 17a-3 and 17a-4 list all the kinds of information regulated firms have to keep records of and the way in which these records are stored (you can learn more about 17a-3 and 17a-4 in our summary here).